HackGTTeam/Healthcare_App/README.md

 # Healthcare_App

-Healthcare Web Application that helps patients with symptoms find out about possible diseases and relevent clinical trials based on those conditions.
+Healthcare Web Application that helps patients with symptoms find out about possible diseases and relevant clinical trials based on those conditions.

 - Used EndlessMedicalAPI that uses ML to predict possible diseases based off given symptoms
   - https://endlessmedical.com/